 Welcome to my portfolio!

-My name is Luke Scotchie, and I'm a sportswriter from Orlando, Fla.
+My name is Luke Scotchie, and I'm a writer based in San Antonio, TX.

 Thank you for visiting my portfolio!